INK: What is your full name, nickname, age and where do you hail from?

-INK: What inspired you to get into radio and the music industry?
+INK: What inspired you to get into the music industry and promote young talent?

 INK: Is there a specific upcoming interview or project you’re particularly excited about?

-INK: What’s your favorite song or album to listen to while driving?
+INK: I’ll see you at Foxtail Fest.
+What’s your favorite song or album to listen to while driving on a sunny day?

 INK: What’s your favorite childhood breakfast cereal?

-INK: You didn’t see that one coming did you? haha What’s the most embarrassing moment in the industry?
+INK: Of course!
+What’s the most embarrassing moment in the industry?
 (If none, most embarrassing childhood moment?)

-INK: BOTH?!?!?!
-Who was it, Shaq? ha.
+INK: Interesting.
 Are you an Eagles fan?
 What’s their future looking like in your eyes?

-INK: Well said.
+INK: We shall see what Chip Kelly has in store.
 What’s your favorite cartoon character and/or favorite comic strip illustrator/writer?
 What do you like best about this character and/or this writer?

-INK: What is favorite hobby outside of this industry?
+INK: Heard that.
+What is favorite hobby outside of this industry?

-INK: What’s next for The Come Up Radio?
+INK: What’s next for Broad St Music?
 Where do you want to take it?